suss-swe-ig/telegram-bot/README.md

 ## Feature Backlog

 * Refactor the codebase to seperate business logic from lower level implementations.
+* Support interaction in main channel or topic.
 * Backup command to dump the database into a downloadable file
 * Restore command to upload the database to the Bot
 * Broadcast command to share events in telegram groups
 * Reminder command to support the deadlines of each academic unit

+## Who do I talk to?

+* Email us at suss_swe_ig@outlook.com for feedback
+* If you want to add telegram link to our Bot, contact @geodome on Telegram.